Final Solution (2004 film): Screenings and censoring

 The movie was initially banned in India in 2004 for alleged fears that massive communalism and radicalism would be ignited by the film.
 The Censor Board's ruling itself was a violation of the Indian Supreme Court rulings on this specific issue.

 Final Solution was banned in India by the Censor Board for several months.
 The ban was lifted in Oct.'04 after a sustained campaign (an online petition, hundreds of protest screenings countrywide, multi-city signature campaigns and dozens of letters to the Government sent by audiences directly).

+This was because it was depicting the 2002 Gujarat violence which was highly controversial.

 A Pirate-and-Circulate campaign was conducted in protest against the ban (Get-a-free-copy-only-if-you-promise-to-pirate-and-make-5-copies).
 Over 10,000 free Video CDs of the film were distributed in India during this campaign, which ended in Dec.
 2004.
 Final Solution was offered free to Anhad for their campaigns; it was included in their anthology titled "In defence of our dreams".
 Subscribers of several journals/mags also got a copy of the film free of cost.
 These included Communalism Combat (Ed : Teesta Setalvad and Javed Anand), Samayik Varta (Ed : Yogendra Yadav), Janmat and several smaller journals.

 Final Solution was rejected by the government-run Mumbai International Film Festival, but was screened at 'Vikalp: Films for Freedom', organised by the Campaign Against Censorship.
 Rakesh Sharma has been an active member of the Campaign since its inception.

 A pilot movement to copy-and-redistribute the movie was held, briefly to protest the censoring of the movie screenings.
 The film has been screened on BBC, NHK, DR2, YLE and several other channels.
 It is yet to be shown on Indian television.